jamesgolick/friendly/README.md

 Friendly defaults the foreign key to class_name_id just like ActiveRecord.
 It also converts the name of the association to the name of the target class just like ActiveRecord does.

 The biggest difference in semantics between Friendly's has\_many and active\_record's is that Friendly's just returns a Friendly::Scope object.
 If you want all the associated objects, you have to call #all to get them.

+You can also use any other Friendly::Scope method like scope chaining.

+    # note: the Post.recent scope is defined in the above section
+    @user.posts.recent == Post.all(:user_id => @user.id,
+                                   :order!  => :created_at.desc,
+                                   :limit!  => 4)

-You can also use any other Friendly::Scope method.
-See the section above or the Friendly::Scope docs for details.
+See the section above or the Friendly::Scope docs for more details.

 Installation
 ============